caspianfypex/car-price-prediction-az/README.md

 | `MAE` | 2331.71 |
 | `MAPE` | 10.14% |
 | `R²` | 0.9793 |

+Note: Model was not included in ```models/``` due to its huge size, can be trained, or accessed to pre-trained model through [download link](https://drive.google.com/file/d/1CgGX3KRq9WafmW9kFtxEKfjcWZFW42w9/view).

 ## 📝 Conclusion
 Both XGBoost and Random Forest performed well on dataset with high accuracy and low prediction errors.
 XGBoost showed a lower RMSE, meaning it handled larger price deviations better, while Random Forest showed a lower MAE, indicating more consistent average prediction accuracy.